zreitz/multismash/README.md

-To have multiSMASH run tabulation and/or BiG-SCAPE even after job failure(s), set the configuration `antismash_accept_failure: True`. **Note: An empty `<genome>/<genome>.gbk` file will be created.** A record of failed jobs will appear in the `_errors.log` file, but those genomes will not appear in the tabulation.
+To have multiSMASH run tabulation and/or BiG-SCAPE even after job failure(s), set the configuration `antismash_accept_failure: True`. **Note: An empty `<genome>/<genome>.gbk` file will be created.** A record of failed jobs will appear in the `antismash_errors.log` file, but those genomes will not appear in the tabulated outputs.

 ## Standalone scripts